Nice to meet you.

 A remote access VPN allows a user to connect to a private network and access all of its services and resources while being remote.

-The connection created between the user and the private network happens through the internet, allowing the connection to be completely private and secure.
-This type of VPN is typically useful for both home and business users alike.
+The connection between the user and the private network is created through the Internet, allowing it to be completely private and secure.
+This type of VPN is typically useful for both home and business users.

 For instance, a user browsing at home can use a VPN to bypass any regional restrictions on the internet and access blocked websites.
 An employee of a company who is currently working remotely can use a VPN to connect to their company’s network, allowing them to access files and resources on a private network.